News

 Keep Irving Beautiful Hosts “Don’t Mess with Texas Trash-Off”

-A total of 215 volunteers (161 adults and 54 youth) combined for 645 hours of volunteer service and collected 1,200 pounds of trash and 1,120 pounds of recyclables.
+A total of 158 volunteers combined for 474 hours of volunteer service and collected 360 pounds of trash and 220 pounds of recyclables.

-Volunteers from Crisis Ministries of Irving were present to accept canned food donations from those in attendance, collecting a total of 315 pounds for their food pantry in downtown Irving.
+Volunteers from Crisis Ministries of Irving were present to accept canned food donations from those in attendance, collecting a total of 350 pounds for their food pantry in downtown Irving.
 Those who donated food items received a KIB T-shirt while supplies lasted.
-KIB has included a canned food drive with their two big community cleanup events for the past nine years.
+KIB has included a canned food drive with their two big community cleanup events for the past 10 years.

-KIB also offered a virtual “#IrvingTrashOff2023” where volunteers chose their own locations around the city and reported via social media.
-They were asked to post pictures of their cleanups, and include the number of volunteers, hours and bags of trash recyclables collected along with the hashtag #IrvingTrashOff2023.
+KIB also offered a virtual “#IrvingTrashOff2024” where volunteers chose their own locations around the city and reported via social media.
+They were asked to post pictures of their cleanups, and include the number of volunteers, hours and bags of trash recyclables collected along with the hashtag #IrvingTrashOff2024.

 Keep Irving Beautiful is a nonprofit organization dedicated to educating our community about litter abatement, recycling, and beautification to help preserve the health and promote the social and economic prosperity of our city.
 As an award-winning affiliate of Keep America Beautiful and Keep Texas Beautiful, Keep Irving Beautiful reaches out to all sectors of our city including government, business, church, cultural, educational, neighborhood and civic organizations.
 If you are interested in volunteering with KIB, or making your activity a “green event,” please go to Keep Irving Beautiful, or call (972) 721-2175.